 Trustworthy site?
-Check a website's reputation in 30 seconds
+How to check a website's reputation

 Want to know whether a site is safe before you buy, sign up or share your data?
-Clairmo combines technical and community signals to give you a clear answer in seconds.
+Here are the technical and community signals to cross manually to make a solid call in minutes.

 7 signals you must always check